bemit/FormantaSass/README.md

     'large' : $bp-large + 100,
     'xlarge' : $bp-xlarge,
 );
+$button-padding: space(2) space(3);

-// 4. import the missing vars and the basic mixins/variables
+// 3. import the missing vars and the low-level/basic mixins/variables
-@import '~@formanta/sass/meta-elements';
+@import '~@formanta/sass/meta-attributes';

-// here the component vars can be reconfigured, using vars and mixins from the elements
+// here the component vars can be reconfigured, using vars and mixins from the attributes/elements

-// 6. import the component defaults/mixins
+// 4. import the component defaults/mixins
 @import '~@formanta/sass/meta-components';

-// 6. add own CSS rules which may use variable/mixins from Formanta Sass

-// 7. here the `style` component vars (e.g. `$blockquote-selector`) can be overwritten

-// 8. get everything that actually produces CSS from Formanta or import only the wanted styles
+// 5. get everything that actually produces CSS from Formanta or import only the wanted styles
-@import '~@formanta/sass/style';
+@import '~@formanta/sass/style-global'; // global html, body style
+@import '~@formanta/sass/style-components'; // complex structures (e.g. panel) and basic components
+@import '~@formanta/sass/style-elements'; // basic HTML elements (e.g. `h1 - h6`, `body1`, `code`, `blockquote`)

+// add own custom structures here, so they can be overwritten using the low-level styles,
+// but can override basic styles of titles, links, buttons etc.

+// 6. get the low-level CSS output rules
+@import '~@formanta/sass/style-attributes'; // low-level attribute rules, incl. typography attribute styles, responsive spacings
+@import '~@formanta/sass/style-base'; // low-level base rules

-// 9. here - if really necessary - the formanta rules can be overwritten,
+// here - if really necessary - the low-level rules can be overwritten
-//    or styles which rely on component variables (e.g. `$panel-shadow`)
 ```

 ## Versions